-This lemon garlic shrimp pasta is a delicious dinner recipe perfect for any night of the week.
+This lemon garlic pasta with shrimp is a delicious dinner recipe perfect for any night of the week.
 Seasoned, perfectly cooked shrimp are served over a bed of buttery, garlic noodles with a burst of bright lemon flavor.

-I'm a big fan of rich, creamy pastas and garlic pasta but I also like to make lighter pasta dishes, as well.
+I'm a big fan of rich, hearty pasta dishes like this million dollar spaghetti recipe, but I also like to make lighter pasta dishes, as well.
 That's why in addition to my heartier options on Golden Grace Kitchen, you'll also find lighter pasta dishes like teriyaki shrimp stir fry or even spaghetti squash as a pasta substitute.

 My latest lighter pasta dish is this lemon garlic shrimp recipe that takes classic lemon butter shrimp pasta and lightens it up with coconut milk in place of regular milk and less butter.
 The result is a pasta dish that's full of rich flavor while being much better for you.